 Whether you’re just starting your business or have run a thriving operation for years, without a business budget you’re almost guaranteed to lose money somewhere.
-Budgeting is an essential part of running a business, and without a properly balanced budget you may be overpaying on expenses or underutilizing the funds at your disposal.

 What Is a Business Budget?